katcipis/sophia/notes/how-win-friends.md

 Humans do all kind of stuff to get their names on stuff, like libraries and hospitals.
 Give them sense of importance by using this.

+## Being ruthless as a mean to be awesome

+Now I think this is just plain bullshit.
+I thought being blunt and always criticizing if something was not ok was better.
+In part is because if someone do this with me, usually I do not care, and if I was really wrong, I enjoy it.

+But this is another mistake that I'm always making, **people are NOT like me** and I cant expect them to be.
+In general people respond to praise.

+Praise is harder and more effective than criticizing, I need to think on ways to criticize that involve praising first.
+Two interesting techniques:

+* Always praise before talking about a mistake, makes it easier
+* Talk how I myself have done similar mistakes on the past